-AF ESP Principle Identified risk Possible impact Level of risk Mitigation measures Responsible Monitoring arrangements and/or indicators Dissemination plan for the protection of buffer zones implemented with local organizations.
-100% of extensionists trained in natural resources management and species conservation /protection.
-Annual reports of the community-level biodiversity monitoring mechanisms Land and soil conservati on Considering the recurrent droughts affecting the watershed, the promotion of agricultural activities and small-scale irrigation systems could increase the pressure on surface water bodies for agricultural Reduced water supply and water scarcity Medium Ensure that adaptation plans and guidelines for ecosystem restoration incorporate indicators for efficient water use.
+AF ESP Principl e Identified risk Possible impact Level of risk Mitigation measures Responsible Budget provisions Monitoring arrangements and/or indicators conservation /protection.
+Annual reports of the community- level biodiversity monitoring mechanisms Land and soil conserv ation Considering the recurrent droughts affecting the watershed, the promotion of agricultural activities and small-scale irrigation systems could increase the pressure on surface water bodies for agricultural production purposes Reduced water supply and water scarcity Medium Ensure that adaptation plans and guidelines for ecosystem restoration incorporate indicators for efficient water use.
 Incorporate a monitoring system to control the volumes of water for irrigation.
-WFP- Executing Ministries, PMU technical team, local organizations and partners.
+WFP- Executing Ministries, PMU technical team, local organizations and partners. this is embedded in the contractual arrangements with cooperating partners who will implement concrete activities under Output 1.1.2.
+The Project team and WFP Resilience Activity Managers will ensure compliance of all activities with the provisions of this ESMP.
 100% of the adaptation plans incorporate indicators for efficient water use.
 A monitoring system to control the volumes of water for irrigation purposes is in place.